phetsims/calculus-grapher/doc/implementation-notes.md

 * Labeled Line - a feature that is available only via PhET-iO, which allows you to place a vertical line at an arbitrary x location, and label that line
-* Labeled Point - a feature that is available only via PhET-iO, which allows you to place a point on the f(x) curve at an arbitrary x location. and label that point
+* Labeled Point - a feature that is available only via PhET-iO, which allows you to place a point on the f(x) curve at an arbitrary x location. and label that point.

 ## General Considerations